Seren-Hughes/eclipse_protocol/README.md

 | 5,000 | £39.99 |
 | 10,000 | £69.99 |

-For this portfolio project, this is simulated - the credits are "delivered" instantly and recorded in the user's account (no API integration implemented).
+For this portfolio project, this is simulated - the credits are "delivered" instantly and visible in order history.
+(Balance managed in‑game - no API integration implemented).

 #### 2. Base Game (License Keys)